Corn fritter: Indonesia

+In Bojonegoro and Tuban, East Java, a corn fritter is called pelas.
+Unlike bakwan jagung, pelas uses corn which is ground with a stone mortar and pestle and mixed with spices.

 Myanmar (Burma)

 Burmese corn fritters, called pyaungbu kyaw (ပြောင်းဖူးကြော်), are a type of Burmese fritter.
 Pyaungbu kyaw consists of corn kernels battered in flour and eggs and deep-fried as disk-like fritters.
 They are savory, and are similar to Indonesian bakwan jagung.